corda/corda-gradle-plugins/README.md

 - [`net.corda.plugins.cordapp`](cordapp/README.md):
-This plugin packages your CorDapp classes into a single jar file, along with the contants of all of the jar's dependent jars.
+This plugin packages your CorDapp classes into a single jar file, along with the contents of all of the jar's dependent jars.
 Dependencies which are added to Gradle's `cordaCompile`, `cordaRuntime` and `cordapp` configurations are excluded from this packaging.
 The final jar is then signed.
+It also provides a `cordapp` Gradle extension so that you can configure your CorDapp's metadata.
+This metadata is currently optional, but you are _strongly_ advised to provide it.

 - [`net.corda.plugins.cordformation`](cordformation/README.rst):
 This plugin provides `Cordform` and `Dockerform` Gradle tasks for creating test deployments of multiple Corda nodes and their CorDapps.
-It also invokes the Network Bootstapper over the deployment for you, and provides you with a `runnodes` script to boot it all up afterwards.
+It also invokes the Network Bootstrapper over the deployment for you, and provides you with a `runnodes` script to boot it all up afterwards.

 - [`net.corda.plugins.quasar-utils`](quasar-utils/README.rst):